katalon-studio-samples/katalon-octoperf-sample/README.md

 # Account Setup in Octoperf

 * Login into the octoperf account

 * Create a Wokspace and Copy the worksapce id from URL. ![image](https://user-images.githubusercontent.com/84115288/234657872-c7ee3acb-aa57-4706-bcda-33aefdf65d83.png)

 * Create a project and copt the project id from the URl. ![image](https://user-images.githubusercontent.com/84115288/234658135-3ea29580-f470-43c3-b438-61f0c33ce1aa.png)

+* Create Virtual Users: A Virtual User[VU] (shortened VU) represents a user journey through your application.
+It lets you simulate a real user behavior.
+  You are then prompted with several options:
+  Website or REST API
+  Browser record
+  Jmeter Project
+  Postman collection
+  Fragments